Veronica stenophylla

 Veronica stenophylla is a species of hebe or veronica, endemic to New Zealand.
-It has three subspecies, two of which are considered as Naturally Uncommon. it can be very difficult to distinguish from other similar veronicas.
+It has three varieties, two of which are considered as Naturally Uncommon. it can be very difficult to distinguish from other similar veronicas.
 It is found in both the North and South Island.

 Description

 This species is a generally low bush, up to 2 m in height, which can at times be sprawling.
 The underside of the leaves are pitted, which is one of the main distinguishing features, but a loupe may be necessary to see these.
 The leaf margins are usually glabrous and smooth.

 There are many features which can or must be used in sequence to determine this species from other similar species.

 Range and habitat

 In the North Island, var. stenophylla is found from Auckland sparsely south to Taupo and the center of the North Island, and then more commonly down to the bottom of the North Island and at the top of the South Island.
-Var. oliveri is found only on Stephens Island in the Cook Straight.
+Var. oliveri is found only on Stephens Island in the Cook Strait.

 This species is found in open areas where it is able to get sun, often in rocky areas such as near roads or streams.